appoly/laravel-bootstrap-4-preset/README.md

 Bootstrap 4 scaffolding on new Laravel 5.5.x project.

-*Now compatable with Bootstrap v4 beta 2.*
+*Now compatable with Bootstrap v4 stable.*

 ## Installation